 Plaque and carbohydrates accumulate on your teeth daily.
 They provide a fuel supply for harmful bacteria that cause cavities and gum disease.
 In comparison, food debris is much larger in scale.
 When it traps between teeth, it provides a much more abundant fuel supply for the same harmful bacteria.

 Bacteria, flock to areas where resources are plentiful.
 They set up shop there and begin to multiply.
-A single food trap site can supply lots of fuel to harmful bacteria that, in turn, cause rapid damage to teeth and gums.
+A single food trap site can supply lots of fuel to harmful bacteria that, in turn, cause rapid damage to teeth and gums (this damage can lead to quick formation of large cavities that can require dental bonding, fillings or even root canal treatment).
 Because of this, tooth decay resulting in cavities, and gum disease resulting in bone loss and gum recession can occur very rapidly at sites where food traps regularly.

 The good news is that there are solutions for eliminating food traps.
 There are also strategies for managing food traps.
 Let's start with long-term management of existing food traps, first...